morningred88/AWS/EC2_high_availability_and_scalability.md

 * The **RequestCountPerTarget** metric value indicates the average number of requests received by each target in a target group associated with an Application Load Balancer during a specified time period.
 * **Average network in/out:** If you application needs a lot of upload and download, the network will be the bottleneck for your EC2 instance, you may scale based on average network in/out to make sure to set the threshold for ASG to scale in and out.

+## ASG for SysOps

+### ASG Health Checks

+* EC2 status checks: enabled by default, you cannot disable it.

+* ELB health check: If the ASG is bound to ELB, target group will do health check to EC2 instance.
+You need to enable this one.

+* Custom Health check: using cli or AWS SDK